-One unresolved discrepancy between experimental and computational studies of fluorine adsorption on Si{001} relates to the relative probability of the abstraction/ejection process (i.e., that which results in a single adsorbed fluorine atom and prompt desorption of its partner) versus the normal dissociative process (i.e., that resulting in two adsorbed fluorine atoms).
-Experiments suggest that abstraction/ejection accounts for only around 12% of adsorption events,5 while the simulations indicate well above 50% when modeling incoming molecules with comparable translational energies.1-4 In addition, the ejected fluorine atoms in the simulations are found to possess kinetic energies averaging in excess of 0.4 eV (velocities averaging in excess of 2000 $m \cdot s^{-1}$) while the experimental time-of-flight data yields an average kinetic energy of 0.126 eV (average velocity 1125 $m \cdot s^{-1}$) when working at a surface temperature of 250 K, rising to 0.139 eV (average velocity 1181 $\text{m}\cdot\text{s}^{-1}$) when working at a surface temperature of 1000 K. One possible explanation for this discrepancy may be the use of empirical potentials to describe the interatomic forces in the simulations.
+One unresolved discrepancy between experimental and computational studies of fluorine adsorption on Si{001} relates to the relative probability of the abstraction/ejection process (i.e. that which results in a single adsorbed fluorine atom and prompt desorption of its partner) versus the normal dissociative process (i.e. that resulting in two adsorbed fluorine atoms).
+Experiments suggest that abstraction/ejection accounts for only around 12% of adsorption events5, while the simulations indicate well above 50% when modelling incoming molecules with comparable translational energies1-4.
+In addition, the ejected fluorine atoms in the simulations are found to possess kinetic energies averaging in excess of 0.4 eV in the simulations (velocities averaging in excess of 2000 m.s-1) while the experimental time-offlight data yields an average kinetic energy of $0.126~{\rm eV}$ (average velocity $1125~{\rm m.s^{-1}}$) when working at a surface temperature of 250 K, rising to 0.139 eV (average velocity 1181 m.s-1) when working at a surface temperature of 1000 K. One possible explanation for this discrepancy may be the use of empirical potentials to describe the interatomic forces in the simulations.
 Notwithstanding the fact that parameters for such potentials may be fitted either to experimental data or to quantum chemical calculations, it is generally accepted that their accuracy tends to be questionable when bonds are either made or broken.
 Scope exists, therefore, to gain further insight by avoiding the necessity for fitted potentials altogether.

 In the years since the original simulations discussed above, advances in computational power have rendered first-principles molecular dynamics feasible.
 In this approach, forces between atoms are calculated on-the-fly at each time step, using an appropriate first-principles method, such as density functional theory (DFT).
 It should be stressed that the computational resources required remain significant at the present time, and that compromise may be necessary over matters such as the size of simulation cell and/or the number of trajectories computed.
 The compensation for these compromises, however, is that one can have high confidence in the reasonableness of forces throughout the simulation, not to mention access to information concerning changes in the electronic structure from moment to moment as bonds are made and broken.
-Often, a so-called NVT ensemble is invoked, where the system temperature (T) is controlled by a thermostat, with both the system volume and particle numbers (V and N) held fixed (see, for instance, calculations of overlayer structure,35 surface stress,36 or interfacial diffusion37).
+Often, a so-called NVT ensemble is invoked, where the system temperature (T) is controlled by a thermostat, with both the system volume and particle numbers (V and N) held fixed (see, for instance, calculations of overlayer structure35, surface stress36, or interfacial diffusion37).
 This approach is suitable for describing the statistical mechanics of the system over time, but fails to capture the detail of individual reactive events, in which a thermostat would incorrectly dampen any significant exo- or endothermicity.
 For these situations, the NVE ensemble is most suitable, where the total system energy (E) is held fixed.
-Such methods have been increasingly employed to investigate the details of diverse reactive behaviors including, for instance, the role of vibrational excitation during molecular adsorption,^{38-40} the migration of molecules across a surface after electron excitation,^{41-43} and the induction of rotation in desorbing molecules.^{44,45}
+Such methods have been increasingly employed to investigate the details of diverse reactive behaviours including, for instance, the role of vibrational excitation during molecular adsorption^{38-40}, the migration of molecules across a surface after electron excitation^{41-43}, and the induction of rotation in desorbing molecules^{44,45}.